 Card Issuer – Bank of America, contracted by the State of South Carolina to issue Purchasing Cards, to bill the university for all purchases, and to collect payment on behalf of the vendors.

-Departmental Liaison – a departmental employee responsible for administrative review of cardholder activity, records retention, and budgetary oversight.
-Each Cardholder will be assigned a Liaison to be responsible for reviewing transactions of individual Departmental Cardholders to insure that transactions are appropriate.
+Liaison – an employee responsible for administrative review of cardholder activity, records retention, and budgetary oversight.
+Each Cardholder will be assigned a Liaison to be responsible for reviewing transactions of individual Cardholders to insure that transactions are appropriate.

 Purchasing Card Program Administrator – the central coordinator who administers the card program for the university and acts as intermediary with the card issuer.